StockSharp/doc/en/topics/api/connectors/creating_own_connector/trading_operations.md

 Processing these updates occurs in a method similar to `SessionOnOrderReceived`, which was discussed in the section on [requesting the current state of the portfolio and orders](portfolio_and_orders_state.md).
 This method is called every time the exchange sends an update about the order state, regardless of whether this update was triggered by user actions or changes on the exchange itself.

-This approach allows for more efficient tracking of order states, reduces the load on the exchange API, and ensures receiving updates in real time.
-However, when implementing your own adapter, it is necessary to carefully study the API documentation of the exchange being used in order to properly configure and handle these WebSocket updates.
+This approach tracks order states more efficiently, reduces load on the exchange API, and provides real-time updates.
+When implementing your own adapter, study the exchange API documentation carefully so that these WebSocket updates are configured and handled correctly.

 ## Error Handling

-When performing trading operations, it is important to correctly handle possible errors and exceptions.
-In case of an error, it is necessary to send an [ExecutionMessage](xref:StockSharp.Messages.ExecutionMessage) message with the [Error](xref:StockSharp.Messages.ExecutionMessage.Error) property set.
+When performing trading operations, handle possible errors and exceptions correctly.
+If an error occurs, send an [ExecutionMessage](xref:StockSharp.Messages.ExecutionMessage) message with the [Error](xref:StockSharp.Messages.ExecutionMessage.Error) property set.

 ## Implementation Specifics

-When implementing methods for working with trading operations, it is necessary to take into account the specifics of a particular exchange:
+When implementing trading operation methods, take the specifics of a particular exchange into account:

 - Supported order types (market, limit, stop orders, etc.).
 - Format of order identifiers.